 Herpes Scams

-Unfortunately, there are many dishonest people and companies out there who prey upon people with genital herpes and other STD’s.
-Many people are desperate to find anything that might reduce or eliminate herpes symptoms – and fall for herpes treatment scams and herpes cure scams.
+Unfortunately, herpes scams are all over the web and can appear legitimate to the unsuspecting readers.
+There are many dishonest people and companies who prey upon people with genital herpes and other STDs.
+Many people are so desperate to believe that a herpes cure might exist that they more easily fall for herpes treatment scams and herpes cure scams.
 Since most people’s herpes symptoms will go away within a few days or a few weeks even without ANY treatment, patients may erroneously assume that it’s because of one of these bogus herpes products.

 Please note that there are many other bogus STD treatments that the FDA might have wanted to include on this list, but were unable to include or enforce because of various factors, such as: the companies were not physically located within the United States, or their locations were unclear, or the websites that made the false claims about the product could not be easily traced back to the company that made it. etc.